Palmchat

 The palmchat (Dulus dominicus) is a small, long-tailed passerine bird, the only species in the genus Dulus and the family Dulidae endemic to the Caribbean island of Hispaniola (split between the Dominican Republic and Haiti).
 It is related to the waxwings, family Bombycillidae.
 Its name reflects its strong association with palms for feeding, roosting, and nesting.

 The palmchat is the national bird of the Dominican Republic.

 Taxonomy

 In 1760 the French zoologist Mathurin Jacques Brisson included a description of the palmchat in his Ornithologie based on a specimen collected from the French colony of Saint-Domingue, modern Haiti.
 He used the French name Le tangara de S. Dominigue and the Latin Tangara Dominicensis.
 Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
 When the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition in 1766, he added 240 species that had been previously described by Brisson, with one of them being the palmchat.
 Linnaeus included a brief description, coined the binomial name Tanagra dominica and cited Brisson's work.

-The palmchat is the only species placed in the genus Dulus that was introduced by the French ornithologist Louis Jean Pierre Vieillot in 1816.
+The palmchat is the only species placed in the genus Dulus that was introduced by the French ornithologist Louis Pierre Vieillot in 1816.
 The species is monotypic.